How to install High Availability and/or Resilient Storage cluster packages in Red Hat Enterprise Linux 6, 7, 8?

 yum

-that will provide High Availability and Resilient Storage packages? - How to install High Availability and Resilient Storage packages ?
+that will provide High Availability and Resilient Storage packages? - How to install High Availability and Resilient Storage packages?

 - Is there a repo that needs to be enabled to install cluster packages?

-- How to install GFS2?
+- How do I install GFS2?

 Resolution